-The area remained the same for nearly two centuries, but as the turn of the 20th century approached, hotels, restaurants, and shops sprung up around this square, named after the famous Dutch painter.
-The burgeoning population began to congregate here and it became a popular gathering spot, especially for young adults.
+The area remained the same for nearly two centuries, but as the turn of the twentieth century approached, hotels, restaurants, and shops sprung up around this square, named after the famous Dutch painter.
+The burgeoning population began to congregate here, and it became a popular gathering spot, especially for young adults.

-In homage to the artist that the Dutch embraced as their own, especially after Belgium separated itself from the Netherlands and claimed Rubens astheir national painter, a statue of Rembrandt was eventually placed in the middle of the square.
-Fashioned from cast iron, it portrays the famous early 19th century artist in a rather casual pose, overlooking the many visitors who head to the square for fun or relaxation.
+In homage to the artist that the Dutch embraced as their own, especially after Belgium separated itself from the Netherlands and claimed Rubens as their national painter, a statue of Rembrandt was eventually placed in the middle of the square.
+Fashioned from cast iron, it portrays the famous early nineteenth century artist in a rather casual pose, overlooking the many visitors who head to the square for fun or relaxation.

 Things haven’t changed a whole lot at Rembrandtplein over the years.
 The square is still surrounded by a plethora of shops and restaurants, as well as a number of bars and nightclubs.
 It is still especially popular with young people.
 You’ll also find a handful of Amsterdam’s diamond factories around the square, a few of which offer tours.